Richard Graber: Political career

 In 1990, Graber ran for the Wisconsin State Assembly in a special election for the 10th district, but lost to Alberta Darling in the Republican primary election.
-Graber was elected Chairman of the Republican Party of Wisconsin in June 1999.
-He was re-elected in 2001, 2003 and 2005 and was one of the longest serving State Chairmen in the country.
-He served as Chairman of the Wisconsin Delegation at the 2004 national convention in New York, was a delegate at the 2000 convention and was an alternate at the 1992 and 1996 conventions.
+Graber was elected chairman of the Republican Party of Wisconsin in June 1999.
+He was re-elected in 2001, 2003 and 2005 and was one of the longest serving state chairperson in the country.
+He served as chairman of the Wisconsin delegation at the 2004 national convention in New York, was a delegate at the 2000 convention and was an alternate at the 1992 and 1996 conventions.
 From 2002 to 2006, Graber served as Wisconsin's representative on the Republican National Committee's Rules Committee.
-He also served as Finance Chairman of the Republican Party of Wisconsin from 1993 to 1999 and as Secretary from 1991 to 1999.
+He also served as finance chairman of the Republican Party of Wisconsin from 1993 to 1999 and as secretary from 1991 to 1999.

 He was appointed by George W. Bush as the U.S. ambassador to the Czech Republic on September 14, 2006.
 His office ended as Barack Obama became the new President of the United States on January 20, 2009.
 After two years, Norman L. Eisen was appointed as his successor.